2018 is the year we say YES TO SEO. In this article we are going to discuss cornerstone content and why your website needs it.

 Hurry the process up

 It can take Google a while to crawl your website and update its database, so why not help move things along a bit quicker?
 You can do this by submitting a full sitemap to Google Console or adding your cornerstone post to this link (you can submit up to 500 links in 30 days).
-We can’t promise that it works 100% of the time, but it beats waiting!
+We can’t promise that it works 100% of the time and don’t actually use this process often but others do.

 If you used the mapping method, you can now add your cornerstone articles (and the articles you have linked to) to your spreadsheet!
 If you have any questions, please feel free to ask in our Facebook group, Make Traffic Happen.